syncfusion-content/xamarin-docs/Xamarin/SfTreeView/Checkbox.md

 ## CheckBox State

-SfTreeView provides support to process the selection state of the checkbox based on the [CheckBoxMode](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~CheckBoxMode.html) property.
+SfTreeView process [IsChecked]((https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.TreeView.Engine.TreeViewNode~IsChecked.html)) property (checkbox state) of `TreeViewNode` based on [CheckBoxMode](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~CheckBoxMode.html) property. `CheckBoxMode` defines how parent and child node's checkbox state updates when user check or un-check the node.
 By default, its value is `None`.
 Check box contains the following three states:

-* `None`: Check and uncheck are updated only in view, but it will not affect the CheckedItems collection.
+* `None`: Check and uncheck are updates only in the view, but it will not affect the CheckedItems collection.
-* `Individual`: CheckBox state affects individual node only, and it does not affect the parent node or child nodes property value.
+* `Individual`: Checkbox state affect individual node only, and it does not affect the parent node or child nodes checkbox state or `IsChecked` property value.
-* `Recursive`: Check and uncheck the node value affected the parent and child nodes checkBox state.
-For example, If parent nodes checkbox state is check or uncheck then the all of its child nodes checkbox state is check or uncheck.
-If all the child nodes are checked or unchecked within the parent node, then parent node will be checked or unchecked.
-If any of the child node is checked, then the parent node will be in intermediate state.
+* `Recursive`: Check and uncheck the node value affects the parent and child nodes checkbox state.
+For example, If parent nodes checkbox state is check/uncheck then the all of its child nodes checkbox state is check/uncheck.
+If all the child nodes are check/uncheck within the parent node, then parent node will be check/uncheck.
+If any of the child node is check, then the parent node will be in intermediate state.

 {% tabs %}
 {% highlight xaml %}